 - Article on Development and Validity of CSAS (PDF) - explains the theory behind the CSAS survey

-What services does VSLS offer to support faculty and staff in service-learning courses?
+What services does VSL offer to support faculty and staff in service-learning courses?

 - We maintain an online system that allows students to respond to volunteer/service needs, log their service hours, and communicate with their community partners.

 - We develop and maintain partnerships with over 300 agencies in the metro Atlanta area and maintain a database that allows them to keep updated agency profiles.